 People often ask us, what kind of consulting do we do at Fast Data Science?
-If we say NLP, we normally need to explain a bit further what NLP stands for and what it means.
+If we say NLP, the next question is normally, ‘what is NLP?’, and we need to explain a bit further what NLP stands for and what it means.

 The short answer is: NLP stands for Natural Language Processing.
 The “Natural” in Natural Language Processing refers to human languages, such as English, as opposed to programming languages.
 “Processing” refers to what we do with it: we try to get computers to understand human languages.
 In short, NLP means computer programs that either understand or generate speech or text.
 NLP is a sub-field of artificial intelligence, and regularly makes use of machine learning techniques.